-Wetland Equipment Company is fully engineered to manufacture custom equipment to meet your company needs.
-Specializing in design and fabrication, Wetland Equipment manufactures the absolute best amphibious equipment in the market.
+Wetland Equipment Company is fully engineered to manufacture custom equipment to meet your company's needs.
+Specializing in design and fabrication, Wetland Equipment manufactures the absolute best amphibious excavators, floating excavators, and amphibious equipment in the market.
 Each new design is tested and proven with the latest software and engineering programs in the market.
 Wetland manufactures equipment for all industries.

-Wetland Equipment Company provides on-site training and assistance with assembly of new equipment.
-During assembly technicians will train and instruct operators on the maintenance and operation of the equipment.
-Wetland provides manuals, parts list, and disassembly packets for customers.
+Wetland Equipment Company provides on-site training and assistance with the assembly of new equipment.
+During assembly, technicians will train and instruct operators on the maintenance and operation of the equipment.
+Wetland provides manuals, parts lists, and disassembly packets for customers.

 Wetland Equipment designed a proven system for track chain adjustment.
-The push ram system is the easiest and safest way to adjust track chain.
-Simply loosen 1 jam nut then adjust with back nut.
+The push ram system is the easiest and safest way to adjust the track chain.
+Simply loosen 1 jam nut then adjust with the back nut.
 This process can be done from the top or bottom of the machine.
-This allows low down time and easy maintenance checks for operator.
+This allows low downtime and easy maintenance checks for operators.
 We have a total of 36 inches of adjustment space.
-We use bearings, which allow the axels to rotate smoothly, which prevents friction and wear on track chain.
+We use bearings, which allow the axels to rotate smoothly, which prevents friction and wear on the track chain.
 Check our Patents and Features page for more information and pictures.

-The competition uses a complex adjustment system, which takes more down time.
+The competition uses a complex adjustment system, which takes more downtime.
 They have 2 lock nuts and a manual push for the adjustments.
-Operators will need to be on hard surface in order to adjust the track chain.
+Operators will need to be on a hard surface in order to adjust the track chain.
 The competition also uses bushings.
-The bushings or extremely cheap components, that creates more heat and friction during the chain life.
+The bushings or extremely cheap components, that create more heat and friction during the chain life.

 The competition places a single flat channel across the length of the pontoons.
 These channels pick up thousands of pounds of debris and obstructions.
-The more debris that fills this area will also lower their level of floatation making operating more difficult.
-The competition also spaces the chain and cleat much further will allow more room for debris and obstructions.
-It has been proven these designs or out dated and inefficient.
+The more debris that fills this area will also lower their level of floatation make operating more difficult.
+The competition also spaces the chain and cleats much further will allow more room for debris and obstructions.
+It has been proven these designs or outdated and inefficient.